dig-eg-gaz/tutorials/2016-12-3_Git-and-Github-Best-Practices.md

 ## Pull Requests

-Pull requests are one of the most important parts of GitHubs web interface.
+Pull requests are one of the most important parts of GitHub's web interface.
 Really, it doesn't do anything special behind the scenes.
 It would be roughly the same as using `git merge` or `git rebase` through the command-line; what it does allow for, however, is centralized review.

 ### Referencing